neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.maxkcut.mutate(G: Graph, **config: Any) -> Series[Any]

+    Approximate Maximum k-cut maps each node into one of k disjoint communities trying to maximize the sum of weights of relationships between these communities.

+.. py:function:: gds.maxkcut.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Approximate Maximum k-cut maps each node into one of k disjoint communities trying to maximize the sum of weights of relationships between these communities.

+.. py:function:: gds.maxkcut.stream(G: Graph, **config: Any) -> DataFrame

+    Approximate Maximum k-cut maps each node into one of k disjoint communities trying to maximize the sum of weights of relationships between these communities.

+.. py:function:: gds.maxkcut.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Approximate Maximum k-cut maps each node into one of k disjoint communities trying to maximize the sum of weights of relationships between these communities.

 .. py:function:: gds.nodeSimilarity.mutate(G: Graph, **config: Any) -> Series[Any]

     The Node Similarity algorithm compares a set of nodes based on the nodes they are connected to.